-According to the literature findings, it has been shown that teduglutide can restore intestinal structural and functional integrity by promoting mucosal growth and reducing gastric emptying and secretion, as it increases villus height and crypt depth in the small intestine mucosa, promoting nutrient absorption and enteral independence from parenteral nutrition (PN).
-These factors can increase fluid and nutrient absorption in patients with short bowel syndrome with bowel failure (SBS-II).
+The results showed that teduglutide can restore intestinal structural and functional integrity by promoting mucosal growth and reducing gastric emptying and secretion, as it increases villus height and crypt depth in the small intestinal mucosa, promoting nutrient absorption and enteral independence from parenteral nutrition (PN).
+These factors can increase fluid and nutrient absorption in patients with short bowel syndrome with intestinal failure (SBS-II).
 In this sense, a prospective study analyzed whether teduglutide reduces parenteral support (PS) in patients with SBS-II.
 A 24-week study was conducted in patients with SBS-II who received subcutaneous teduglutide (0.05 mg/kg/d; n=43) or placebo (n=43) once daily.
 There were significantly better results in the teduglutide group (63%) than in the placebo group (30%).
 At week 24, the mean reduction in SP volume in the teduglutide group was 4.4±3.8 L/week (baseline 12.9±7.8 L/week) compared with 2.3±2.7 L/week (baseline 13.2±7.4 L/week) in the placebo group.
 Teduglutide increased plasma concentrations of citrulline, a biomarker of intestinal mucosal mass.
 Treatment-related adverse events leading to study discontinuation were similar between patients receiving teduglutide (n=2) and placebo (n=3) [14].